jroimartin/expos/README.md

 ## Run in QEMU

-Run the following command to run the kernel in QEMU:
+Use the following command to run the kernel in QEMU:

 ```
 ./tools/cargo-uefi.sh run